datacamp-content-public/Intro-to-Epidemiology-in-R/slides/chapter_1_b7ea212d0bae6a3d3514dd58c35b060d.md

 ```

 `@part1`
-- 30% of adults in the US are obese
+- 37% of adults in the US are obese
-- 20% of Oregonians smoke tobacco
+- 16% of Oregonians smoke tobacco
-- 30 of every 10,000 Americans has schizophrenia
+- 30 per 10,000 Americans has schizophrenia

 `@part2`